wirybeaver/wirybeaver.github.io/_posts/2018-12-21-sdi-basics.md

 > Saga

+Somthing Complicated<br>
 1. Rollback using compensating transactions.<br>
 Each local transcation Ti has an associated compensating transaction Ci.
 2. Request obviously create a saga.
 But when to response?<br>
 Prefer to send back immediatesly instead of after completes.
 Good news is *highly availability*.
 No longer dependent on all components being up.
 They don't have to be capable of repsonding in a **timely** way.
 That order will still get verified.
 Downside is that response doesn't specify the outcome.
-Client must poll or notified.
+Client must poll or notified.<br>
 Minimal UI impact<br>
 - UI hides asynchronous API from the user.
 Humans' brain is slow.
 - Saga will usually appear instantaneous. <= 100s
 - If it takes longer -> Ui displays "processing" popup
 - Server can push notifications to UI with Websocket.
+3. compliate the business logic.
+Other transaction see "inconsistent data" due to the pendting state.

+How to sequence saga?<br>
+Orchestration-based coordination: centrialized decision making. state machine: send out command, invoke participants, wait response, move to next state.

 ### Kafka
 [Video](https://www.youtube.com/watch?v=UEg40Te8pnE&t=1609s)